KPeng9510/MuscleMap/README.md

 Acquisition of MuscleMap136: The user aggreement document is preparing now.
 Once you are interested in our dataset, please send an email to kunyu.peng@kit.edu, the processed dataset will be forwarded to you after you aggree the user agreement and sign it.
 Once the user agreement document is ready, the corresponding information will be released as soon as possible, thank you for your understanding.

 Acquisition of Muscle-UCF90 and Muscle-HMDB41: These two datasets also need the user agreement.
 Please also forwad the official aggreement for using both HMDB and UCF101 to the above mentioned email.
+### Highlights of our dataset:

+We open the door for video-based activated muscle group estimation task and contributes a specific designed AMGE datsest named as MuscleMap136 together with UCF-90 and HMDB41 which could deliver a good benchmark for this new task.
+AMGE is an important but yet overlooked task both in computer vision field and the health care field.
+We hope our contribution could be interesting.

 ## Installation